 Reaching Retirement: Now What?

 You've worked hard your whole life anticipating the day you could finally retire.
-Well, that day has arrived!
+Congratulations — that day has arrived!
 But with it comes the realization that you'll need to carefully manage your assets to give them lasting potential.

 Review your portfolio regularly

 Traditional wisdom holds that retirees should value the safety of their principal above all else.
-For this reason, some people shift their investment portfolio to fixed-income investments, such as bonds and money market accounts, as they approach retirement.
+For this reason, you may assume your investment portfolio should be shifted to all fixed-income investments, such as bonds and money market accounts.
 The problem with this approach is that you'll effectively lose purchasing power if the return on your investments doesn't keep up with inflation.

 While generally it makes sense for your portfolio to become progressively more conservative as you grow older, it may be wise to consider maintaining at least a portion of your portfolio in growth investments.